-I love biscotti.
-I mean, I REALLY love biscotti, that crispy little “breakfast cookie” I dunk unceremoniously and without apology into my steaming, hot cup of morning coffee.
-Ahhhh…simple pleasures!
+Do you like biscotti?
+I REALLY love biscotti, that crispy little “breakfast cookie” Dunking biscotti unceremoniously and without apology into my steaming, hot cup of morning coffee is a good thing!
+Ahhhh- life’s simple pleasures!
+You will love the taste of these Orange Almond Biscotti!

-I found this biscotti recipe online and they were a snap to make.
-These Italian cookies are slightly less “hard” than some of the other “hard as a brick and need to see my dentist afterwards” biscotti recipes.
+I found this orange almond biscotti recipe online, and they were a snap to make.
+These Italian cookies are crispy, and taste great with a nice strong cup of coffee!
 A good flavor combination of orange and chocolate makes these one of my “go to” biscotti recipes.

-I’ve made them many times, and have given many plates of them as gifts to my unsuspecting good friends and neighbors; they are always a hit.I dip the bottoms of the baked and cooled biscotti into melted semi-sweet chocolate and place on waxed paper to harden the chocolate.
-Then I drizzle some of the melted chocolate over the top of the biscotti to finish them off.
+Dipping the bottoms of the baked and cooled biscotti into melted semi-sweet chocolate makes these cookies perfect!
+Once cooked, place the orange almond biscotti on waxed paper to harden the chocolate.
+For a nice touch, drizzle some of the melted chocolate over the top of the biscotti, to finish them off.

 Recipe Source: http://bakingbites.com/2011/10/orange-almond-biscotti/